 Characteristic Description Land use planning that separates uses and interactions between trucks and other vehicles.
 The intent is to minimize the mix of high concentrations of trucks, especially those carrying dangerous goods, and other traffic.
 This can happen when lands surrounding industrial areas are developed into residential and other uses, and trucks entering and leaving these areas must now share access roads with residential, retail and commercial traffic.
 Residents also object to the noise, vibration and pollution generated by the trucks.
 In some cases, there are few or no alternative routes.
 Where such routes exist, their use might result in significant increases in truck operational costs, thereby reducing the viability of the industrial operation.
 Expanded availability of the road system for trucks through improvements to the existing network and more connections.
 The intent is to expand the capability of the road network to accommodate trucks.
 One way is to extend the capability of existing roads so that their pavements and structures are able to support larger and heavier trucks.
 In this way, the truck route network could be expanded, thereby distributing trucks to less congested routes.
 The necessary structural improvements could be implemented when roads are scheduled for rehabilitation.
 Another way is to add new connections in selected locations, with stakeholders making several suggestions: Stakeholders were especially interested in additional connections with the surrounding municipalities, citing as possibilities a widened Shaganappi Trail linking with Highway 772, Metis Trail north of Stoney Trail and Kleysen Industrial Park (Peigan Trail / 84th Street).
 Dedicated truck lanes around the Spy Hill area or on 144th Avenue.
 Additional high-capacity east-west and north-south highways.
+Improved access to industrial lands generally.
 Increase efficiency of deliveries by encouraging more off-hours deliveries.
-Improved access to industrial lands generally.
 The intent is to reduce congestion and costs and to improve operating efficiency, by encouraging more deliveries during the quieter evening and overnight hours instead of the congested daytime.
 Off-hours deliveries are already being made in Calgary.
 Their expanded use would require such measures as: Ensuring that there are no regulatory inhibitors to night-time delivery, such as noise curfews.
 Working with customers to give drivers access to their businesses in a safe and secure way.
 Educating residential customers to expect e-commerce deliveries in the evening when the recipient is most likely to be home, thereby avoiding a wasted delivery trip to an empty house during the daytime.
-It is understood that night-time delivery address in the dark, especially during the winter, so Increase efficiency of deliveries by encouraging more off-hours deliveries.
-Improved access to industrial lands generally.
-The intent is to reduce congestion and costs and to improve operating efficiency, by encouraging more deliveries during the quieter evening and overnight hours instead of the congested daytime.
-Off-hours deliveries are already being made in Calgary.
-Their expander use would require such measures as: Ensuring that there are no regulatory inhibitors to night-time delivery, such as noise curfews.
-Working with customers to give drivers access to their businesses in a safe and secure way.
-Educating residential customers to expect e-commerce deliveries in the evening when the recipient is most likely to be home, thereby avoiding a wasted delivery tri to an empty house during the daytime.
 It is understood that night-time deliveries are not practical for all customers.
-Moreover, drivers cannot always see the delivery address in the daytime and the night-time.
+Moreover, drivers cannot always see the delivery address in the dark, especially during the winter, so productivity can actually drop significantly between the daytime and the night-time.
 As one

-Characteristic haracteristic Description stakeholder noted, the intent is to aim for a "healthier" mix of daytime and nighttime Improved The intent is to extend the reach of transit, especially in suburban areas in and surrounding integration with Calgary where goods movement generators are located, and expand the number of transit and locations where commuters could transfer conveniently and quickly.
-Some stakeholders expanded recognized the importance of transit in removing autos from the road, thereby reducing transit. congestion for trucks.
+Characteristic Description stakeholder noted, the intent is to aim for a "healthier" mix of daytime and nighttime deliveries.
+Improved integration with transit and expanded transit.
+The intent is to extend the reach of transit, especially in suburban areas in and surrounding Calgary where goods movement generators are located, and expand the number of locations where commuters could transfer conveniently and quickly.
+Some stakeholders recognized the importance of transit in removing autos from the road, thereby reducing congestion for trucks.
 Other stakeholders proposed the addition of high-speed rail linking Calgary with other cities, and connecting this network to the LRT.